-At year end 2024 goodwill amounts to ISK 27,5 billion and business relations amount to ISK 19,1 billion or total of 54% of total assets of the consolidation.
+At year end 2024 goodwill amounts to ISK 27,5 billion and business relations amount to ISK 19,1 billion or total of 55% of total assets.

 The value of the goodwill and business relations relies on key assumptions applied by the management on estimated future cash flow of Míla as a single cash-generating unit, and other assumptions applied in the discounting rate used in the valuation of the estimated cash flow.